merantix-momentum/acip/README.md

 This is a complementary entrypoint that allows you to fine-tune an ACIP model obtained from [acip_compress](#acip_compress).
 Note that fine-tuning only concerns the adapters (LoRA parameters), not the mask parameters, which remain frozen.
 For this particular entrypoint, the following options of the [acip sub-config](#acip-config) are important:
 - `acip.finetune_steps`: How many steps to fine-tune the adapters.
-- `acip.prune_to_ratio`: Compression ratio to which the loaded ACIP model is to be pruned (and compressed).
-This operation is not revertible and you will obtain a fine-tuned ACIP model at this particular compression ratio.
+- `acip.prune_to_ratio`: Size ratio to which the loaded ACIP model is to be pruned (and compressed).
+This operation is not revertible and you will obtain a fine-tuned ACIP model at this particular size ratio.
 - `acip.lr`: Global learning rate for AdamW to tune the adapters.
 - `acip.quantize_weights`: If true, the U and V weights of the SVD parametrization will be quantized according to a [quantization config](config/model/model_factory/acip_config/weight_quantization/bnb_4bit_fp4.yaml).
 - `acip.load.model_name_or_path`: Path to the ACIP model to be fine-tuned.
 Could also be an ACIP model from our [🤗 Hub](https://huggingface.co/collections/MerantixMomentum/acip-67fe8f7b9f3132468a117ea6).